sa-concept-refactoring/doc/chapters/projectManagement.typ

 == Time Tracking <time-tracking>

-To monitor the working hours effectively, a Google Sheet was established where information about the tasks was meticulously recorded.
+To monitor the working hours effectively, a Google Sheet was established where the time spent on each task was meticulously recorded.
 Each record contains the date of execution, time spent, name of executioner, task category and a brief comment detailing the specific work performed during that time.

 The summary in @time-tracking-report shows the total time spent on each category per week.